gaehlerm/SoftwareEngineering/README.md

 I think we can agree on the fact that OO programming is important and everyone should know about it.
 It has advantages, but at the same time classes are a very common source for bad code.
 Classes have a tendency of growing and becoming a big ball of mud.
 Many people simply don't know that this is an issue.
 As a rule of thumb we can say that your class design is fine as long as writing tests is not an issue.

-Follow the rule “use composition, not inheritance" and don’t use friend classes and other curious OO constructs if these exist in your programming language.
+Follow the rule "use composition, not inheritance" and don’t use friend classes and other curious OO constructs if these exist in your programming language.
 Inheritance introduces very strong coupling which should be avoided at all cost.

 Many guidelines on how to write classes are defined for worker classes.
 For example the rule that classes should have high cohesion.
 It seems like most people overlooked the other kind of classes.
 A data class has no cohesion at all but it a perfectly viable object.